![]() |

 The Legarda Paper failed to recognize the significance of the fence in Grayson's reenactment photo.

-According to the "Geospatial Analysis of the First Shot of the Philippine-American War," this fence suggests or indicates that the incident happened at the "turn towards Blockhouse 7" or the corner of Sociego-Arguelles.
+According to the "Geospatial Analysis of the First Shot of the Philippine-American War," this fence indicates that the incident happened at the "turn towards Blockhouse 7" or the corner of Sociego-Arguelles.

 THE CORRECT LOCATION OF THE MARKER SHOULD BE AT THE CORNER OF SOCIEGO STREET AND TOMAS ARGUELLES STREET